tum-i4/MakeAdditions/README.md

 ## make+llvm: Compile your project as llvm bitcode

 Warning: Please keep in mind, that `make+llvm` includes a casual run of `make`.
-Therefore just simply replace all your calls to `make ...` with `make+llvm ...` and everything works fine, even `make+llvm clean`
+Therefore, just simply replace all your calls to `make ...` with `make+llvm ...` and everything works fine, even `make+llvm clean`

-`make+llvm` generates additional llvm-bitcode versions of all files, that are compiled and/or linked during the the normal build process with `make`.
+`make+llvm` generates additional llvm-bitcode versions of all files, that are compiled and/or linked during the normal build process with `make`.
 In more details, you get the following files in the same directory additional to the normal make target deliverables.

 ```
 *.o           -> *.bc